openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/spleniumOfTheCorpusCallosum
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition:
+   :definition: Is a cerebral hemisphere white matter.
+Is part of the corpus callosum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0015708) ('is_a' and 'relationship')]
-   :description: The 'splenium of the corpus callosum' is a white matter fibre bundle.
-It is represents the posterior end of the corpus callosum.
+   :description: The posterior end of the corpus callosum.
+It overlaps the tela chorioidea of the third ventricle and the mid-brain, and ends in a thick, convex, free border. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0015708)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0724356
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0015708#splenium-of-the-corpus-callosum
    :name: splenium of the corpus callosum